Towards Understanding Sycophancy in Language Models: Measuring Sycophancy in AI Assistants

 Because human feedback is part of the process for training AI assistants, one might expect these systems to exhibit sycophancy.
 We thus benchmark the prevalence of sycophancy in AI assistants released by Anthropic, OpenAI, and Meta.
 We focus on realistic open-ended text-generation tasks.

 \textbf{\texttt{SycophancyEval}}~ We investigate to what extent revealing information about a user's preferences affects AI assistant behavior.
-We use both human-written and model-written evaluations \citep{perez2022discovering} and focus on realistic, open-ended text-generation settings.
-Our evaluation suite, \texttt{SycophancyEval}, extends existing sycophancy evaluations, which primarily use proof-of-concept multiple-choice evaluations where users explicitly state themselves as having a certain view \citep{perez2022discovering, wei2023simple, turpin2023language}.
-We release our code and evaluation datasets at \url{https://github.com/meg-tong/sycophancy-eval}.
+We use both human-written and model-written evaluations \citep{perez2022discovering}. {We release our code and evaluation datasets at { \href{https://github.com/meg-tong/sycophancy-eval}{\texttt{github.com/meg-tong/sycophancy-eval}}}.